 As children grow older, conflicts are a part and parcel of their growth.
 With this they test limits of their freedom, what is permissible, understand boundaries and resolve conflicts.
 With parents having our own set of issues and work stress, it often ends up in verbal fights, shouting and unending tantrums.

 Conflict resolution is a key skill that children learn, as they grow.
 This is often from mimicking parent’s behaviors and over a prolonged period of time.
 But then again, we can’t assume that they will behave as we want them to.
 They must need to understand the ‘why’ of our reaction and not just the reaction itself.
-A few ways that we as parents can alter our own reactions and actions are below,

 BEFORE REACTING, STOP